whisthq/whist/protocol/android/README.md

 10: Open the project folder with android studio and compile.
 The apk will be released in the folder app/build/outputs/apk/ under either the release or debug folder

 11: If testing on an emulator, make sure to select an x86_64 image for testing.
 The emulator doesn't run very well, though, so this is not recommended.
+Instead, either send the file to yourself and install on a Chromebook, or connect your Android device to your development machine and click the "run" button to install and run on your device.
+By default this will happen in debug mode, so to test the release apk, go to Build > Generate Signed Bundle / APK and follow the instructions.
+Then go to Build > Select Build Variant to select release mode as the one to be run on your device.

 **TODO**:
 When linking up to the client application, a few things need to be changed to allow user-defined arguments in places where they are currently hard-coded: